Nadezhda Kolesnikova

 Nadezhda Nikolayevna Kolesnikova (Надежда Николаевна Колесникова; née Drobinskaya (Дробинская); 31 August [12 September] 1882 – 18 March 1964)) was a Russian revolutionary and educator.
 She served as People's Commissar of Education of the Baku Council of People's Commissars, a rector of the Academy of Communist Education named after Nadezhda Krupskaya (1929–1933), and a delegate of the 15th and 16th Congresses of the All-Union Communist Party (Bolsheviks).

 Early life and education

-Nadezhda Kolesnikova was born in the family of an employee.
+Nadezhda was born in the family of an employee.
 Her maiden name was Drobinskaya.
 She graduated from the Moscow Pedagogical Courses.

 Career

 Drobinskaya worked as a teacher at the gymnasium named after Nataliya Shchepoteva.
 In 1902, while studying in pedagogical courses, she joined the revolutionary movement.
 In 1904, Drobinskaya joined the Russian Social Democratic Labour Party.
 In 1905, she taught at the Primary School of Fedor Kopeikin-Serebryakov.

 Activism

 During the December armed uprising of 1905 in Moscow, Drobinskaya planned to organize a free canteen for orphans at her school.
 The chief of staff of the "military squads" of Presnya district Zinoviy Litvin-Sedoy, having learned about this, found the necessary kitchen equipment and food (cereals, meat, potatoes, etc.) for the dining room and also organized the headquarters of combat squads in the school building.
 Drobinskaya became the commandant of the Presnya "druzhinnik" headquarters, where she organized a food service for workers belonging to the "military squads," orphans, women, and the elderly.

 After the suppression of the uprising, Drobinskaya was arrested and kept in the Butyrka prison.
 On 28 December 1906, she appeared before the court, which sentenced her to a correctional confinement department for 1.5 years.
 However, Drobinskaya managed to leave the courthouse and escape when the verdict was being read.

 Drobinskaya changed her surname to Kolesnikova and left for Baku.
 She worked in the Baku organization of the Russian Social Democratic Labour Party (RSDLP) from 1907 to 1909.
 From 1910 to 1911 she lived in Kyiv and St. Petersburg.
 Then Kolesnikova returned to Baku, where she continued to work in the RSDLP (1911-1916).
 As a cover, she worked as a teacher in a Baku school, teaching Russian language and literature.

 Kolesnikova married the Bolshevik Yakov Zevin.
 In 1916, Kolesnikova and Zevin were arrested for distributing revolutionary literature and were kept in Bailovskaya prison for about a year.
 In January 1917, Kolesnikova and her husband were exiled to Kashira under police supervision.